 If you or a loved one experience a catastrophic injury from a deck collapse, you can seek justice and compensation from the negligent parties.
 Depending on the circumstances, responsible parties may include:

 Figuring out who is at fault for your deck collapse injury is not an easy task.
-The personal injury lawyers at The Baer Law Firm have the experience to identify all the responsible parties.
+The personal injury lawyers at The Baer Law Firm serve Atlanta, Smyrna and throughout Georgia and have the experience to identify all the responsible parties and seek compensation.
 It is our goal to hold those responsible for your injuries by getting you the compensation that you deserve.
 This will allow you to get your life back on track.
 If you or a loved one is hurt in a deck collapse, please contact our office at The Baer Law Firm or call us at 404.THE.BAER (404.843.2237).